 Ullo John Gotta New Motor was the song that inspired that Toshiba ad.
 The re-release (after Alexei Sayle became more popular) of this novelty song by the Liverpudlian alternative comedian peaked at #14 in the UK during March 1984.

 There are plenty of memory-jogging ads in the British ad break from 1985 video, which features six separate adverts from Cuprinol, Welcome Back To Butter (featuring Isla St. Clair from the Generation Game with Larry Grayson), Ford Granada, Dunlop Tyres, Bran Flakes (they're tasty, tasty, very very tasty!) and Thorn EMI Computer Software.

-With all these monsters and skeletons, anyone would think it was halloween!
+With all these monsters and skeletons, anyone would think they were trying to scare us to death!
 Archie the skeleton, of course, featured in the 80s adverts for Scotch video tapes.
 The advert featured is from 1983.
 You can read more about video tapes on the 80s Technology page.